Boy (17) receives €42,500 after cutting finger in woodwork class

 Case taken against Edmund Rice Schools Trust over incident at CBS in Arklow

-Robin Reinplu and his father, Reimo Reinplu, pictured leaving the Four Courts.
+Robin Reinplu and his father, Reimo Reinplu, leaving the Four Courts.
 Photograph: Collins Courts.

 A student who suffered a laceration to one of his fingers when it was cut by a saw during a school woodwork class has settled his High Court action against the school for €42,500.